 (1) The operator of a facility must ensure that, at all times when one or more natural persons are present at a facility, there is also present a natural person (the operator’s representative) who has day to day management and control of operations at the facility.

-Penalty: $5 500.
+Penalty: a fine of $5 500.

 (2) The operator of a facility must ensure that the name of the operator’s representative at the facility is displayed in a prominent place at the facility.

-Penalty: $5 500.
+Penalty: a fine of $5 500.

 (3) Subclause (1) does not imply that, if the operator is a natural person, the operator’s representative at the facility may not be, from time to time, the operator.

 [Clause 5 inserted by No. 13 of 2005 s.
-47.]
+47; amended by No. 42 of 2010 s.
+170(6).]

 6. Safety and health of persons using an accommodation amenity